-State Rep. Yousef Rabhi is serving in his second term representing the 53rd House District, which includes parts of the city of Ann Arbor and portions of Ann Arbor, Pittsfield and Scio townships.
+State Rep. Yousef Rabhi is serving in his third term representing the 53rd House District, which includes parts of the city of Ann Arbor and portions of Ann Arbor, Pittsfield and Scio townships.
 Rabhi serves as Floor Leader for the House Democratic Caucus.

 Rabhi was born in Ypsilanti and raised in Ann Arbor.
 He attended Ann Arbor Public Schools, including Northside, Bach Open, Clague and Huron high schools.
 After graduating, he attended the University of Michigan where he earned a degree in environmental science with a specialization in urban planning and ecosystem management.